WD-Leong/CV-Lite-Object-Detection/Lite-Object-Detection/readme.md

 ```
 python coco_object_detection.py
 ```
 to train the object detection algorithm using the COCO dataset.
 The COCO object detection model has approximately 9M parameters.
+The NMS algorithm in `coco_detect.py` is modified from [here](https://github.com/klauspa/Yolov4-tensorflow).

 ## Hardware
 The models are trained on an Nvidia P1000 4GB Graphics card.
 As a result, the gradients are manually accumulated in sub-batches of 12 with a total batch size of 96.
 The input image is resized to 320 by 320 pixels to allow it to be trained with a lower-end GPU.